"Dodgers, Rays fans converge at Globe Life Field for Game 1 of World Series" | Watch Dodgers, Rays fans converge at Globe Life Field for Game 1 of World Series Clips at FOX.com

 FOX 4 (Dallas-Fort Worth)

-Even though the home team is not playing, there is still plenty of anticipation heading into Game 1.
+Despite no home team involved, there was still a lot of excitement for Game 1.

 ...